bitcoin-computer/monorepo/packages/docs/example.md

 # Examples

-We have several example applications in varying stages of development.xxs All examples are published under MIT license.
+We have several example applications in varying stages of development.
+All examples are published under MIT license.

 ## Applications
 * [Wallet](https://github.com/bitcoin-computer/monorepo/tree/main/packages/wallet#readme) - A non-custodial wallet